 One of our readers sent us an email asking for advice on the best way to store and prolong the life of your favorite colored pencil set.
 We thought this was a great question!
 A good colored pencil set can be considered in investment and something that you want to try to get as much use out of as you can, especially when some of the sets can reach well into the hundreds of dollars!

-Fortunately, colored pencils for the most part are much more durable than a majority of other artist mediums.
-The concern with “drying out” that exists with paints and “melting” that can exist with crayons and oil pastels really don’t exist.
-Since the pencils are made of a much harder material in the core, it handles heat and lack of moisture much better.
-In addition, at any given time a vast majority of the core is protected by the outer shell.
+Since the pencils are made of a much harder material in the core, it handles the heat and lack of moisture much better.
+Also, at any given time a vast majority of the core is protected by the outer shell.
 Remember, the shell isn’t just there for structural rigidity.
 It is also there for protection!

 Avoid Heat and Sunlight

 That being said, heat still isn’t great for colored pencils.
 Or rather more specifically, direct sunlight.
-Sunlight, if exposed to colored pencils for a long period of time, can cause some slight fading on the exposed color and can also somewhat dry out the tip.
-This might not be noticed in some products that have a harder core but in softer products that are known for their buttery feel and low lightfastedness (remember, lightfast can affect color both before AND after it is applied to a canvas!) it might be a small concern.
+Sunlight, if exposed to colored pencils for a long period, can cause some slight fading on the exposed color and can also somewhat dry out the tip.
+This might not be noticed in some products that have a harder core but in softer products that are known for their buttery feel and low lightfastness (remember, lightfast can affect color both before AND after it is applied to a canvas!) it might be a small concern.

 Store in Cool, Dry Places